 Marine microbial ecology: from genomes to biomes

-Ever wondered why the ocean is blue?
+Have you ever wondered why the ocean is blue?
 How life evolved?
 How elements cycle in the sea?
-Or why the ocean buffers our human activities?
-In this course you will tackle these questions and more.
-Gain insight in the most recent findings of the field as well as “hands on” experience with training in classic and modern approaches.
+Or maybe, why the ocean buffers our human activities?
+This new course offered this fall aims to tackle these questions and much more.
+The course will cover broadly aquatic microbial diversity and the role of microbes in the environment.